tsherif/glcheck/README.md

 });
 ```

-The test object's `done` method indicates that the test has completed and can also be used in async contexts:
+The tester object's `done` method indicates that the test has completed and can also be used in async contexts:
+- `t.done()`: Indicate that a test has completed.

 ```js
 glTest("Basic", async (t, canvas) => {